jonhadfield/easeprobe/docs/Manual.md

 ```
 # 8. Tools

-## 8.1 EaseProbe JSON Schema
+## 8.1 GuardianProbe JSON Schema

-We have a JSON schema that can be used to validate your EaseProbe configuration.
+We have a JSON schema that can be used to validate your GuardianProbe configuration.
 The schema can be found at [resources/schema.json](https://raw.githubusercontent.com/o2ip/guardianprobe/main/resources/schema.json).

 The schema file can be generated at any time by running the following command: